-A. Data Sharing: Suppliers must comply with FCC's requests related to the sharing of data and information.
+- A. Data Sharing: Suppliers must comply with FCC's requests related to the sharing of data and information.
 Whenever possible, FCC will provide reasonable advance notice of such requests.
 FCC may request information related to multiple topics, including but not limited to the topics of climate and emissions, packaging, and supply chain traceability.
-Examples of data/information requested in these categories may include:

-- Names, addresses, and contact information of direct suppliers - o Packaging material specifications and data - o Documentation related to product certification or verification - Supplier-specific emission factors (if available) - Supplier sustainability strategy, goals, and efforts - Transaction and supply chain records
+Where necessary, suppliers should be responsible for obtaining the necessary approvals or filings with the competent authorities for the data transferring to FCC in accordance with applicable laws at their own cost to ensure that FCC has the right to receive and process such data.
+Examples of data/information requested in these categories may include: - o Names, addresses, and contact information of direct suppliers - Packaging material specifications and data - o Documentation related to product certification or verification - Supplier-specific emission factors (if available) - Supplier sustainability strategy, goals, and efforts - o Transaction and supply chain records